laccore/feldman/doc/manual.markdown

 Feldman User's Guide
 --------------------
-*September 10, 2018*
+*October 27, 2025*
-*version 1.0.4*
+*version 1.0.5*

 ## Introduction

-Feldman is a software utility developed by [LacCore/CSDCO](https://csdco.umn.edu) to aid in the process of aligning and splicing core sections from multiple holes, and exporting measurement data based on a splice.
+Feldman is a software utility developed by [CSD Facility](https://cse.umn.edu/csd) to aid in the process of aligning and splicing core sections from multiple holes, and exporting measurement data based on a splice.
 It runs on Macs (OSX, macOS) and Windows.